Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...A *nuclear* football, Mister President."

 Of course, he was referring to the nuclear authorization briefcase.
-Sartori grunted softly to voice his frustration with not only his own tiredness but also the constant, overlapping acronyms, code names...just names in general.
+Sartori grunted softly to voice his frustration with not only his own tiredness but also the constant, overlapping acronyms, code names... just names in general.
 Why weren’t people more creative?
 And why was it *always* a sports analogy?
 He liked a good ball game as much as the next man, but…

 He focused. "...Right.
 Who will be the senior American commander?"